Ugrammer/UniversalMer-v2.0/README.md

  * For shorter input lengths ranging from 20,000 to 1 million base pairs, the memory usage is much lower, from 8 MB to 150 MB, for 20 thousand to 1.5 million patterns with a maximum k-mer length of 30 to 300.

 ## Running Time:
- * Based on our experiments, for an input length of 6 million base pairs, which yields 1 billion patterns with a maximum k-mer size of 20,000, the running time is approximately 4500-5000 seconds.
+ * Based on our experiments with Macbook M1, RAM 16 GB, for an input length of 6 million base pairs, which yields 1 billion patterns with a maximum k-mer size of 20,000, the running time is approximately 4500-5000 seconds.
  * For smaller inputs (20,000 to 1 million base pairs) generating 20 thousand to 1.5 million patterns with the maximum k-mer sizes of 30 to 300, the running time ranges from 100 milliseconds to 6 seconds.

 # REQUIREMENT